Join 100,000+ using Modula to power their WordPress galleries.

 Image Guidelines

-- The preferred photo format is JPEGs saved as high-quality RGB JPEGs
+• The preferred photo format is JPEGs saved as high-quality RGB JPEGs

-- The recommended file size is over 17MB when you’re uploading an uncompressed photo
+• The recommended file size is over 17MB when you’re uploading an uncompressed photo

-- Your first upload will be limited to 3 photos.
+• Your first upload will be limited to 3 photos.
 After that, you can upload up to 500 images using the web interface.
 If you want to upload more than 500 photos, you’ll need to use an FTP program

-- In most cases, your images will be live within 24 hours.
-Typically, you’ll get notified via email when your images have passed quality control and you can then add tags and annotations.
+• In most cases, your images will be live within 24 hours.
+Typically, you’ll get notified via email when your images have passed quality control, and you can then add tags and annotations.
 Once you’ve annotated the images, they will be on sale within 24 hours.

-- You can also delete any images you don’t want to sell or that you’ve uploaded by mistake after they have passed the quality control process
+• You can also delete any images you don’t want to sell or that you’ve uploaded by mistake after they have passed the quality control process

 Quality Control

-- Make sure your photos were taken with a DSLR camera or equivalent
+• Make sure your photos were taken with a DSLR camera or equivalent

-- Be sure to check all images at 100% size before you submit
+• Be sure to check all images at 100% size before you submit

 Payments

 Alamy offers 50% on all direct sales for images that are exclusive to Alamy.
-For non-exclusive images, you’ll get 40% on all direct sales.
+For non-exclusive images, you’ll get 40% off all direct sales.
 If you’re a student photographer, you can get 100% commission as the platform is dedicated to helping budding photographers succeed.

-You’ll receive payments once your cleared balance reaches $50 and you can be paid in USD, GBP or EUR via Paypal, Skrill, or bank transfer.
+You’ll receive payments once your cleared balance reaches $50, and you can be paid in USD, GBP, or EUR via Paypal, Skrill, or bank transfer.

 Photographer’s Resources From Alamy

-- Alamy blog with the latest news, industry trends, and tips and tricks for contributors
+• Alamy blog with the latest news, industry trends, and tips and tricks for contributors

-- The monthly picture needs topics where you can find out what kind of images to shoot and contribute to the platform
+• The monthly picture needs topics where you can find out what kind of images to shoot and contribute to the platform

-- Contributor forum where you can participate in discussions with other Alamy contributors
+• Contributor forum where you can participate in discussions with other Alamy contributors

 Become an Alamy Contributor

 Becoming a contributor on a stock photography site like Alamy can boost your income as a photographer and reduce the number of photoshoots you need to book each month.
-Alamy makes it easy to sign up for their site and upload your images so use the tips in this article to become an Alamy contributor.
+Alamy makes it easy to sign up for their site and upload your images, so use the tips in this article to become an Alamy contributor.

-I love to take pictures, and i am not a professional photographer, I love to share my images and if I can earn something from my photos would appreciate if I am qualified.
+1. I love to take pictures, and i am not a professional photographer, I love to share my images and if I can earn something from my photos would appreciate if I am qualified.
 Thank you.

 Florie